Harden kept out of practice after he disparages Rockets

 HOUSTON (AP) — James Harden doesn’t want to be a Houston Rocket.
 On Wednesday, the Rockets told him they didn’t want him at practice after his inflammatory comments about the team.

-“We felt it was best for James and best for the group for him not to come to practice,” coach Stephen Silas said.
+“We felt it was best for James and best for the group for him not to come to practice,” first-year coach Stephen Silas said.

 The disgruntled superstar had remained quiet through months of speculation that he is unhappy in Houston.
-Numerous reports have indicated he’s looking to be shipped to Brooklyn to play with former Oklahoma City teammate Kevin Durant.
+Numerous reports have indicated he’s looking to be shipped to Brooklyn to play with former Oklahoma City teammate Kevin Durant, and other reports surfaced Wednesday that Philadelphia, where former Houston GM Daryl Morey now works, is also involved in trade talks.

-He finally voiced his frustration on Tuesday night after the second straight blowout loss to the Los Angeles Lakers.
+Harden finally voiced his frustration on Tuesday night after the second straight blowout loss to the Los Angeles Lakers.

 “We’re just not good enough … I love this city.
 I literally have done everything that I can,” Harden said after the game.
 “I mean, this situation is crazy.
 It’s something that I don’t think can be fixed.”